20 May 2025 Programme

 150 years of international use of the Metric System

-Today’s event was triggered by the decision of 17 States in 1875 to sign the Metre Convention which established the BIPM, one of the first international organisations in the world.
-Since that time huge steps have been taken to progress the Metric System to address the challenges of today’s technologies and citizens.
+Today’s event was triggered by the decision of 17 States in 1875 to sign the Metre Convention which established the BIPM, one of the world’s first international organizations.
+Since that time, huge steps have been taken to develop the Metric System to address the challenges of today’s technologies and citizens..

 • Video introduction to session